Who should take the GMAT test?

 Our educational approach significantly benefits our students:

-We allow students to repeat the course free of charge for a full year from the date of registration.
+We allow students to repeat the course free of charge for a full year from the date of registration

 Our teachers and staff are all native speakers.

+We offer the option of private tutoring, allowing students to customize their learning.
 The Yeda Plus GMAT test preparation course is the most popular choice among non-Hebrew speakers and Israelis alike.

 Specially designed materials